 What this service offers

-The Compass Looked After and Adopted Children service is also open to adoptive families and foster carers who are looking after young people.
+The Looked After and Adopted Children service is also open to adoptive families and foster carers who are looking after young people.
 Our team offers foster carers reflective groups with more training and support.
 It also offers consultation to social workers or supervising social workers and foster carers.

-The Compass Looked After and Adopted Children service will first triage the referral.
+The Looked After and Adopted Children service will first triage the referral.
 If agreed as appropriate, we will offer an initial assessment appointment.

 The assessment will identify the behaviours and worries causing concern.
 After that our team will come up with a plan of intervention that suits the needs of the young person.
 We will review this often and share the plan with the young person and their family.